XiaoqianRuan1/IoU-filter/README.md

 During adaptation phase, we adapt the model for five iterations based on one sample.
 We use SGD with momentum set at 0.9, and learning rate is set as 0.001.
 The batch normalization is fixed and the first two blocks are freezen.

 ## Datasets
+### VOC->Clipart, Comic, Watercolor

-Create a folder named `datasets` and include VOC2007 and VOC2012 source datasets (download from [Pascal VOC's website (http://host.robots.ox.ac.uk/pascal/VOC/)).
+Create a folder named `datasets` and include VOC2007 and VOC2012 source datasets (download (http://host.robots.ox.ac.uk/pascal/VOC/)).

 Download and extract clipart1k, comic2k and watercolor2k from (https://naoto0804.github.io/cross_domain_detection/).

+### Cityscapes->Foggy, Rainy Cityscapes
+Download Cityscapes, along with Foggy and Rainy Cityscapes datasets from (https://www.cityscapes-dataset.com/downloads/).

 ## Performing pretraining